davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 ## Avoid reading the entire request body or response body into memory

 TBD

+## Do not cache the access of IHttpContextAccessor in fields

 ## Do not access the HttpContext from multiple threads in parallel.
 It is not thread safe.